Ebazhanov/linkedin-skill-assessments-quizzes/kotlin/kotlin_quiz.md

   var errorStatus = Status.Error()
 }
 ```
-- [ ] StatusError si an object, not a class and cannot be instantiated
+- [ ] StatusError is an object, not a class and cannot be instantiated
 - [ ] Only one instance of the class Status can be instantiated at a time
 - [ ] Status.Error must be declared as an immutable type
 - [ ] Status.Error is pribate to class and cannot be declared externally